 I am a composer and university music educator.
 In my work, I look at many scores in the classroom, in lessons, rehearsals, and performances.
 I have performed as a trumpet player and conductor using an iPad, and I have used an iPad as a primary (though not exclusive) teaching computer since 2015.
-The teaching workflow that I detailed in my first Scoring Notes article has remained largely the same, and my use of the iPad as a music and music-teaching tool has expanded to include classroom teaching as well.
+The teaching workflow that I detailed in my first Scoring Notes article remains largely the same, and my use of the iPad as a music and music-teaching tool has expanded to include classroom teaching as well.

 Who is this for?

 This article is written for musicians who are currently using iPads for recreation or work, but have not yet committed to using an iPad to replace some or all of their work with paper materials for rehearsal or performance.
-It may also be useful to those who are considering an iPad purchase to use for score-reading, and are interested in some of the benefits of digital performance materials.
+It may also be useful to those who are considering an iPad purchase to use for score-reading and are interested in some of the benefits of digital performance materials.

 Criteria for evaluation